marcusps/ExpmV.jl/README.md

 ## License

-Released under the [BSD 2-clause license](https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)) used in Al-Mohy and  Higham's original code.
+Released under the [BSD 2-clause license](https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)) used in Al-Mohy and  Higham's original code, with the exception of function `norm1est`: the fast 1-norm estimation that is crucial for the speed of this algorithm is adapted from code available in Julia's `Base` module.
+This function (`norm1est`) is licensed under the MIT license.